SnellerInc/sneller/docker/README.md

  * Intel AVX-512 support
  * Docker is installed
  * Sufficient memory and storage (depends on your test-set)

+Sneller caches data using `tmpfs` that is a memory-backed storage (RAM-disk).
+All cache data is stored in `/var/cache/sneller` and the default environment that is generated allocates 1GB of storage.
+You can change this amount in `.env` (after generation, but before spinning up the containers).

 ## Login to ECR
 The Sneller docker images are currently stored in a private AWS Elastic Container Repository (ECR), so you need read-only access to this repo to obtain the docker images.
 With the proper AWS credentials, you should be able to log in using: